Open Rack: OpenU

-Open Rack rack units are called OpenU or just OU.
+Open Rack rack units, also called OpenU or just OU, measure 48 mm in height and describe how tall a rack or piece of equipment is, similar to U when referring to traditional 19-inch racks.
+For example, a "2OU server" measures 96 mm in height.

 An Open Rack consists of three modular zones: power, equipment, and cable.

-Physically, OU cabinets maintain the same 24 in external width as conventional server cabinets to maintain compatibility with existing server infrastructure.
+To maintain compatibility with existing server infrastructure, OU cabinets are the same 24 in external width as conventional server cabinets.
 However, an OpenU is slightly taller, to improve airflow and cable management.

-Equipment Bay
+Equipment bay

-An Equipment Bay is 21 in wide.
-An equipment bay rests on support shelves and blind-mates with the power supply through bus bars.
+An equipment bay is 21 in wide.
+An equipment bay rests on support shelves and blind-mates with the power supply through busbars.

+Open Rack Wide

+In April 2026, as part of a larger Open Data Center Ecosystem for AI announcement, OCP announced Open Rack Wide (ORW), a specification for large format gear racks beyond the original Open Rack specification.